SIR JOSEPH JONAS (1845 - 1921)

 The well attended funeral and the presence of civic leaders and businessmen supports the prevalent view that Sheffield believed that the case was politically inspired and that Joseph should be remembered first and foremost as an outstanding businessman, generous benefactor and prominent civic leader.

-As a post script his widow Lucy Jonas remarried Sir William Clegg, brother of Sir Charles Clegg.
-The January 29th edition of The Times refers to the Will of DAME LUCY ANN CLEGG of Kenwood, Nether Edge Sheffield and of Bothamsall Hall, Retford who died on January 3rd, age 76, wife of Sir William Clegg and widow of Mr Joseph Jonas (who was Lord mayor of Sheffield in 1904 )left unsettled property valued for probate at £487.
+The Times dated January 29th 1929 cites the Will of DAME LUCY ANN CLEGG of Kenwood, Nether Edge Sheffield and of Bothamsall Hall, Retford who died on January 3rd, age 76, wife of Sir William Clegg and widow of Mr Joseph Jonas (who was Lord mayor of Sheffield in 1904 )left unsettled property valued for probate at £487.

 There is an academic paper** which I have not read which will no doubt look into the case with far greater insight than I have.
-I would be interested to find out what his conclusions were
+I would be interested to find out what his conclusions were.

 On December 23rd 2007, I went to Ecclesall All Saints Churchyard in an attempt to locate Joseph's grave.
 For a local parish church it is quite an extensive churchyard covering eight acres and is the last resting place for as many as 14.000 people.
 Unfortunately I could not access the burial records and so it was a mater of following my nose.
 Fortunately I came across the grave quite soon as it was adjacent to the one of the main paths.
 As you can see from the photograph I was rather pleased to have found it!

 And once more it revealed some more information that I was unaware of.
 Firstly buried alongside Joseph is his wife Lucy Ann even though she remarried after Joseph's death, And although the name of her second husband WILLIAM EDWIN CLEGG is on the memorial, the family did not disclose the fact that William Clegg was in fact Sir William Clegg and that Lucy Ann was DAME LUCY ANN CLEGG.
-The following obituary is taken from The Manchester Guardian dated 4th January 1929
+All mention of public honours were omitted from the memorial which gives an indication of what the family thought.
+But even sadder was the inscription

 IN LOVING MEMORY